 Austin ISD gets a 'B' from TEA for 2022

-AUSTIN, Texas - The grades are in and Austin ISD earned an overall high ‘B’ for 2022, according to the recently released Texas Education Agency ratings.
+AUSTIN, Texas - The grades are in and Austin Independent School District earned an overall high ‘B’ for 2022, according to the recently released Texas Education Agency ratings.

 Monday was the first day of classes for the over 70,000 students enrolled in Austin ISD schools.